Barely Random Algorithms and Collective Metrical Task Systems: Potential function method for barely fractional strategies

 \section{Potential function method for barely fractional strategies}

-In this section we provide the proof of the main theorem of the paper, Theorem \ref{th:main}, which is restated below this paragraph.
-It claims that any randomized algorithm can be made $k$-barely random as soon as $k \geq n^2$, while only loosing a factor $2$ in the competitive ratio.
-Following the reductions from Section~\ref{sec:setting}, it appears that it suffices to `discretize' a fully fractional strategy $\by(\cdot)$ into a $k$-barely fractional strategy $\bx(\cdot)$ to transform a fully random strategy into a barely random strategy.
-This deceitfully simple approach hides the main difficulty: the cost of $\bx(\cdot)$ must be bounded by a constant times the cost of $\by(\cdot)$, if we hope to preserve its competitiveness.
-The informal reason why such guarantee is difficult to obtain is that the adversary \textit{knows exactly} the discretization method used by the team (by adversary, we mean the designer of the sequence of costs $\bc(\cdot)$, and by the team, we mean the swarm constituting $\bx(\cdot)$).
-For instance, the naive rounding strategy which would be define at all times $\bx(t) \in \argmin_{\bx \in \Pcal_k(\Xcal)}\OT(\by(t),\bx)$ does not achieve this goal.
-This is because because infinitesimal movements of $\by(\cdot)$ could induce large (order $1/k)$ movements of $\bx(\cdot)$.
-A good discretization strategy must therefore display a hysteresis phenomenon, in the sense that it does not undo the move of an agent in the team right after that move has been decided.
-This is precisely the idea behind our strategy in Equation \eqref{eq:potential} that employs a potential function $D(\cdot,\cdot)$ to insure that $\bx(\cdot)$ remains sufficiently close to $\by(\cdot)$ and an additional term in $\OT(\bx(t-1),\bx(t))$ to limit the movement cost of $\bx(\cdot)$.
-We note that the method presents some similarities with first order optimization techniques, which have been successful in several areas of online decision making.
+In this section, we provide the proof of the main result of the paper, Theorem \ref{th:main}.
+The core of our method is in Algorithm \ref{alg:main} which provides a way to transform a (black-box) fully fractional strategy $\by(\cdot)$ in a $k$-barely fractional strategy $\bx(\cdot)$, while only losing a factor $2$ in the competitive ratio provided that $k\geq n^2$ (it is then generalized to arbitrary factor $1+\epsilon$ in the proof below).
+Following the reductions from Section~\ref{sec:setting}, this method also allows the transformation of a fully random algorithm into a $k$-barely random algorithm with similar competitive guarantees.

-\begin{theorem*} Consider a metric space $\Xcal=(X,d)$ with $n$ points.
-If there exists an $\alpha$-competitive randomized algorithm for metrical task systems on $\Xcal$, then for any $k\geq n^2$, there exists a $2\alpha$-competitive $k$-barely random algorithm. \end{theorem*}
+Note that the cost of $\bx(\cdot)$ must be bounded by a constant times the cost of $\by(\cdot)$ if we hope to preserve the competitiveness of the latter.
+The informal reason why such a guarantee is difficult to obtain is that the adversary \textit{knows exactly} the discretization method used by the team (by adversary, we mean the designer of the cost sequence $\bc(\cdot)$, and by the team, we mean the swarm constituting $\bx(\cdot)$).
+For instance, the naive rounding strategy which would be $\bx(t) \in \argmin_{\bx \in \Pcal_k(\Xcal)}\OT(\by(t),\bx)$ does not preserve competitiveness.
+This is because infinitesimal movements of $\by(\cdot)$ could induce large (order $1/k)$ movements of $\bx(\cdot)$.
+A good discretization strategy must, therefore, display a hysteresis phenomenon in the sense that it does not undo a move right after that move was decided.
+This is precisely the idea behind our strategy in Equation \eqref{eq:potential-first} that employs a potential function $D(\cdot,\cdot)$ to ensure that $\bx(t)$ remains sufficiently close to $\by(t)$ and an additional term in $\OT(\bx(t-1),\bx(t))$ to limit the movement cost of $\bx(\cdot)$.
+We note that the technique presents some similarities with first-order optimization methods, which have been successful in several areas of online decision-making.
+One key novelty is that it is applied to a discrete space $\Pcal_k(\Xcal)$.